Karen Macdonald - RVN

 Donna Hall - RVN

 I started working at Paragon in July 2016 where I finished my training and became a fully qualified veterinary nurse in the November.
 I am mainly based at Dalston where I am involved with small animal operations and their aftercare.
 I have always found veterinary nursing interesting as every day is different with new cases and new operations, keeping the job exciting.
 I also work one day a week at the Paragon branch at Newbiggin where I mainly focus on small animals but sometimes get the opportunity to help out with some horse procedures.
 I enjoy helping out with horses here as I have two horses of my own one of which I do common ridings on round the borders and a race horse which I train with my dad.
 I also own 3 dogs, 2 of which are Siberian Huskies and a collie that I rescued, therefore spending a lot of my spare time walking them.

 I have worked at Paragon since October 2008, currently only working part time due to family commitments.
 Prior to working here I had just completed an Equine Sports Science degree at Nottingham Trent University.
 I work within the equine department at Newbiggin, both on and off site and occasionally assist with other large animal work.
-I am responsible for caring for the equine in-patients at Newbiggin and assisting the vets with clincal work.
+I am responsible for looking after the equine in-patients at Newbiggin and assisting the vets with clincal work.
 I also help to organise the equine diary, liase with clients and complete office paperwork.

 Outside of work I have two small boys; James and Charlie.
 I also have a few horses at home; ranging from youngsters to a kids pony.
 I compete at BS shows where possible.